contently/videojs-annotation-comments/readme.md

 // Initialize VideoJS
 var player = videojs('video-id');

-// Add plugin after video meta data is finished
-// Options here are set to defaults player.on('loadedmetadata', function() {
 player.annotationComments({
     // Collection of annotation data to initialize
     annotationObjects: [],
     // Use arrow keys to move through annotations when Annotation mode is active
     bindArrowKeys: true,
     // Flexible meta data object.
 Currently used for user data
     meta: { user_id: null, user_name: null },
     // Show or hide the control panel and annotation toggle button
     showControls: true,
     // Show or hide the comment list when an annotation is active
     // If false, the text 'Click and drag to select', will follow the cursor during annotation mode
     showCommentList: true,
     // If false, annotations mode will be disabled in fullscreen
     showFullScreen: true,
     // Show or hide the tool tips on marker hover
     showMarkerTooltips: true,
     // If false, step two of adding annotations (writing and saving the comment) will be disabled
     internalCommenting: true,
     // If true, toggle the player to annotation mode right after init
     startInAnnotationMode: false
-    });
 });
 ```